nanmodi/weather-reporter/README.md

-index.html-contains html structure of the page style.css-contains css to modify pages script.js-helps to make page dynams.fetches data from api
+index.html-contains html structure of the page<br>
+style.css-contains css to modify pages<br>
+script.js-helps to make page dynamic fetching data from api using asyn javascript.